joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 end
 {% endhighlight %}

 As time goes on, the pattern above perpetuates itself and developers keep adding more and more beer_types.
 This isn't necessarily a bad thing except each of these types has special processing logic.
-This means everytime we add a new beer type at the very least the <code>#is_on_tap?</code>, <code>#preferred_glass</code>, and <code>#serving_temperature</code> methods below become just a little bit more complicated.
+This means every time we add a new beer type at the very least the <code>#is_on_tap?</code>, <code>#preferred_glass</code>, and <code>#serving_temperature</code> methods below become just a little bit more complicated.

 {% highlight ruby %}
 class Beer